 In Mirabello, Atrium sought to dismiss the victim’s hernia mesh lawsuit based on an allegation that the victim missed the statute of limitations.
 Ultimately, the Magistrate determined that the victim / plaintiff barely complied with the Mass. statute of limitations, filing the lawsuit before the deadline.
 As a result the C- Qur mesh lawsuit could proceed towards a potential trial on the merits or a possible surgical mesh settlement.

 At the end of the day, it does not matter what you need to know before you file a hernia mesh lawsuit, if you miss a statute of limitations!
 You will not be getting any hernia mesh settlement 2020, never mind an average mesh settlement, if your claim is axed based on a state statute of limitations.

-It will make no difference what your hernia mesh problems years later will be, if you do not comply with the statute of limitations.
+It will make no difference what your hernia mesh complications and problems years later will be, if you do not comply with the statute of limitations.
 If you have a hernia mesh complications or a revision surgery or terrible pain associated with hernia mesh then contact a hernia mesh attorney or a surgical mesh law firm well before the statute of limitations expires.
 In fact, as soon as you become aware of a potential hernia mesh claim, contact a hernia mesh law firm.

 “Statutes of limitations set the deadline or maximum period of time within which a lawsuit or legal claim may be filed.
 They vary depending on the circumstances of the case, the type of case or claim involved, and whether the lawsuit or claim is filed in state or federal court.”
 Lawyers.com